Central Park Assault Suspect Sought; Police Issue Public Safety Warning

 The attempted assault has sparked outrage among local residents and park advocacy groups.
 Many expressed shock that such an incident could occur in a well-trafficked area of the park, even during twilight hours.
 Safety discussions have intensified across neighborhood forums and social media.

 "This is deeply disturbing," commented Maria Garcia, a long-time resident of the Upper East Side who regularly uses the park for exercise.
 "Central Park should be a sanctuary, not a place where women fear for their safety."
-Such incidents prompt renewed focus on central park safety initiatives 2026 and their efficacy.
+Such incidents prompt renewed focus on NYC Reject Central Park Horse and their efficacy.

 Investigative Progress and Call for Witnesses